-This guide was created by addiction medicine specialists with criminal justice expertise from the American Society of Addiction Medicine (ASAM) and treatment court professionals with addiction treatment expertise from the National Association of Drug Court Professionals (NADCP).
-It reflects up-to-date, evidence-based information to support optimal outcomes for justice-involved individuals living with OUD.
+This guide was created by addiction medicine specialists with criminal justice expertise from the American Society of Addiction Medicine (ASAM) and treatment court professionals with addiction treatment expertise from All Rise (formerly the National Association of Drug Court Professionals).
+It reflects upto-date, evidence-based information to support optimal outcomes for justice-involved individuals living with OUD.